 Top 5 Sources of Good CarbohydratesTweet

 Carbohydrates are the body's main source of energy.
 In recent years, carbs have gotten a bad reputation as the macronutrient that causes weight gain.
 The slightest hint of eating carbs while on a diet conjures up lectures from gym nutritionists about the benefits of going low carb.
-The reality is weight balance has more to do with overall calorie intake than carbohydrate levels.
+The reality is weight balance has much more to do with overall calorie intake than carbohydrate levels.
+Foods rich in [good] carbohydrates have many health benefits including: lower cholesterol, reduced risk of heart disease/cancer and help with weight loss.

 1. Fruits.
 Fruits are rich in nutrients such as fiber, vitamins, minerals and antioxidants.
 While fruits contain simple sugars, they are also loaded with fiber which slows down the digestion and absorption process.
 This slow digestion/absorption process is important because it helps you stay full for a longer period of time, lowering your calorie intake and helping you lose weight.

-Foods high in fiber keeps you satisfied for a much longer period of time than foods with little or no fiber.
-Fiber has also been shown to lower cholesterol levels and decrease your risk for certain cancers.
+Foods high in fiber keep you satisfied for a much longer period of time than foods with little or no fiber.
+Fiber has also been shown to lower cholesterol levels and decrease the risk of developing certain cancers.
 Stay away from fruit juice as it is not the same as eating a whole fruit.
-Making juice takes out many of the important nutrients such as fiber, leaving behind liquid and sugar; a recipe for unwanted weight gain.
+The process of making commercial fruit juice removes the pulp and skin of the fruit which contains much of the fiber leaving behind a sugary liquid.

 2. Vegetables.
 Vegetables, like fruits, are loaded with nutrients (vitamins, minerals, antioxidants and fiber) but contain fewer calories.
 Because of their high fiber content, they keep you full for a very long time helping you eat less throughout the day.